fxnoob/speech-recognition-toolkit/README.md

 `Mindfulness`: Say 'mindfulness' to insert a random mindfulness thought in the text box.

-`scroll down`: Say 'scroll down' to scroll up the current page.
+`scroll down`: Say 'scroll down' to scroll down the current page.

 `scroll up`: Say 'scroll up' to scroll up the current page.

+`next`: Say 'next' to navigate to next element(mimics tab navigation).

+`previous`: Say 'previous' to navigate to previous element (mimics tab navigation).